SiftScience/sift-react-native/README.md

 4. [License](#license)
 5. [Support](#support)

-## Overview

-Sift is the leader in Digital Trust & Safety, empowering organizations of all sizes to unlock new revenue without risk using machine learning.
-This React Native SDK provides a unified interface to integrate Sift's fraud prevention capabilities across both iOS and Android platforms.

 ## Getting Started

 This guide will help you set up and run the sift-react-native project from scratch, including the example app.